Introduction to Total Productive Maintenance (TPM)

 5. Integrate Proactive Maintenance Techniques

-How to Achieve TPM
+How to Achieve TPM with a CMMS

 Achieving perfect TPM is a lofty goal that may never be entirely reached.
 However, adhering to the 5S principles and implementing the eight pillars of total productive maintenance puts organizations on the path to getting much closer to TPM.